A 2007 film adaptation of Neil Gaiman's

-A 2007 film adaptation of Neil Gaiman's book of the same name.
-While certain liberties were taken, it remains a very faithful adaptation.
+.
+While certain liberties were taken, it remains a relatively faithful adaptation.
 When a star falls from the sky, Tristan Thorn sets out to find a fallen star for Victoria the girl he's in love with, only to find that the "star" is a human woman named Yvaine... and that three evil witches want to capture her.
 Yvaine is also being chased by heirs to the throne of the magical kingdom of Stormhold who seek Yvaine's ruby necklace.

 Stardust contains examples of:

-Yvaine also gives us this gem, about when she's abducted for love...
+- Yvaine also gives us this gem, about when she's abducted for love...

 Yvaine: But of course!
 Nothing says "romance" like the gift of a kidnapped injured woman!
 I'm not going anywhere with you!